-After diagnosis with multiple sclerosis, changes in your lifestyle can help you live well with MS and make it easier to deal with symptoms and relapses.
+Making small changes to your lifestyle can help you live well after a diagnosis of MS. It can make it easier to cope with symptoms or relapses.

 Learning to live with MS can take a while.
-However, you might like to begin thinking about your lifestyle.
+But you might be ready to start thinking about your lifestyle and whether you want to make any changes.

 - Do you smoke?